Landscapes are important, particularly when they are identified with “home.”

 As biblical scholar Jon Levenson claims about biblical tradition, “Geography is simply a visible form of theology.”
 And how diverse that geography is!

-To learn more about landscapes in the upcoming CLL retreat, Landscapes of Renewal, click HERE.
+To learn about spirituality offerings through the CLL , click HERE.

 William P. Brown is an ordained minister of the Presbyterian Church (USA) and the William Marcellus McPheeters Professor of Old Testament at Columbia Theological Seminary in Decatur, GA.
 Bill has also taught at Union Presbyterian Seminary in Richmond and at Emory University.
 He is the author of several books and numerous essays on biblical interpretation and theology, including Sacred Sense (Eerdmans), Wisdom’s Wonder (Eerdmans), The Seven Pillars of Creation: The Bible, Science, and the Ecology of Wonder (Oxford University), Seeing the Psalms: A Theology of Metaphor (WJK), as well as editor of Engaging Biblical Authority (WJK).
 Bill was recently a member of the Center of Theological Inquiry in Princeton (www.ctinquiry.org), where he worked collaboratively with scientists, philosophers, and ethicists exploring the “societal implications of astrobiology.”
 He is currently working on a major commentary on the Psalms.
 Bill is an avid Sunday School teacher and was a founding member of Earth Covenant Ministry, an organization of Presbyterian churches in the Atlanta area dedicated to creation care now part of Georgia Interfaith Power and Light (GIPL).
 Gail and Bill have two grown daughters, Ella and Hannah.